aiven/aiven-operator/docs/content/en/docs/postgresql/_index.md

 The resource can stay in the `BUILDING` state for a couple of minutes.
 Once the state changes to `RUNNING`, you are ready to access it.

-## Using the connection secret
+## Using the connection Secret
-For your convenience, the operator automatically stores the PostgreSQL connection information in a secret created with the name specified on the `connInfoSecretTarget` field.
+For your convenience, the operator automatically stores the PostgreSQL connection information in a Secret created with the name specified on the `connInfoSecretTarget` field.

 ```bash
 $ kubectl describe secret pg-connection